 - The WordPress Plugin Sprout Help Desk for integration with HelpScout

-Overall, the scaling has worked very well so far - my team is doing a great job and we complement each other well with our different skills and experience.
-And this is exactly the central insight for scaling: Find people with whom you can work well together on the one hand and (perhaps even more important) and who complement your own skills on the other hand.
-This way you create a more powerful team and increase the capabilities of your business.
+Overall, scaling has worked very well so far - my team is doing a great job and we complement each other well with our different skills and experiences.
+And that's exactly the key insight for scaling: find people with whom you can work well together and (perhaps even more important) who complement your own skills.
+This way you create a more powerful team and potentiate the capabilities of your business.

 Where is the business today?

-I'm going to lay the numbers out on the table here, honestly and openly.
-Since June 2016, however, I have neglected the growth of HootProof, produced very little content, and pursued no other marketing strategies.
-As a result, the support service is slowly growing through recommendations and the current online presence.
-I am convinced that it could grow much faster if I paid more attention to social media, new blog articles and targeted advertising.
+I'm going to be honest and upfront about the numbers here.
+However, since June 2016, I've neglected the growth of HootProof, producing hardly any content and not pursuing any other marketing strategies.
+As a result, the support service is slowly growing through referrals and current online presence.
+I believe it could grow much faster if I paid more attention to social media, new blog articles, and targeted advertising.

-In the last 6 months the WordPress support has brought in an average of about 3000€ per month (net).
-I spend a large part of this revenue on my team and about 100€ per month for the above mentioned tools.
+In the last 6 months, the WordPress support has brought in an average of about 3000€ per month (net).
+A large part of the revenue I spend again for my team and about 100€ per month for the above mentioned tools.

 So what makes a successful WordPress business?

 The market around WordPress is huge, but increasingly competitive, now also in German-speaking countries.
 Unfortunately, half-knowledge is also widespread and many freelancers still offer their services at dumping prices.
-In addition WordPress to this, the landscape around it is developing rapidly - further training and continuous, intensive work with WordPress is essential.
+In addition, WordPress and the landscape around it is developing rapidly - further training and continuous, intensive work with WordPress are essential.

-In my opinion, the opportunity here lies in finding a well-defined niche and becoming an unbeatable expert in it.
-For example, how about a Productized Service for WooCommerce-establishment.
-Because WooCommerce is a comprehensive topic with many pitfalls and possibilities.
-With a wealth of experience and in-depth knowledge, you can create a great deal of value for a target group that is ready to pay.
+The opportunity here, in my opinion, is to find a well-defined niche and become an unbeatable expert in it.
+How about, for example, a productized service for WooCommerce setup.
+Because WooCommerce is a comprehensive topic with many pitfalls and opportunities.
+With a wealth of experience and in-depth knowledge, you can create a lot of value for a target group that is willing to pay.

 In addition, I would always focus on quality instead of price.
 Our hourly rate is deliberately set high, because we want customers who approach their WordPress project professionally and value our work.

-- Quality comes first - in my opinion, differentiating oneself through price is not a good strategy in this market (actually not in any digital market).
+- Quality comes first - differentiating yourself on price is not a good strategy in this market (actually in any digital market) in my opinion.

-- Professionalism - clear, goal-oriented communication with your customers, professional working methods with high quality standards.
+- Professionalism - clear, goal-oriented communication with your customers, professional way of working with high quality standards.